voracity/x-cat-summer/README.md

 pm2 save
 ```

 Note, this uses GeNIe's SMILE API for working with Bayesian networks, via an abstraction layer called 'bni'.
-A Monash academic license (baked into bni) is included in this repository, but occasionally needs to be renewed.
+A Monash academic license (baked into bni) is included in this repository, but occasionally needs to be renewed
+(this license is 2 years, and should cover the summer project period).